DataBeaver/trimps-tools/README.md

 --live
   Perform database query in live mode and automatically obtain improvements that other users submit into the database.
 Implies --online.

+--athome
+  Run in spire@home mode, working on random layouts from the online layout database.
+Most other options are ignored, but you may want to use -w to control how much processing power the program consumes.
+Only available in 128-bit builds.

 More advanced options can be used to tweak the performance of the program or the genetic algorithm: